-Work anniversaries and birthdays are landmark days in an employee’s life, and is cause for celebration.
+Work anniversaries and birthdays are landmark days in an employee’s life and are cause for celebration.
 Simple mails that you can automate and send out and group chat announcements are measures that show you remember.
 You can even give virtual employees the option to take the day off or work shorter, flex hours.

 8.2 Create a gratitude channel

-A gratitude or kudos channel is a place that all members of departmental teams can be added onto.
+Gratitude or kudos channel is a place that all members of departmental teams can be added onto.
 You can use a micro recognition system for messages to credit daily efforts and successes.
-For example, a developer who resolved bugs on a code and got it up and running can be mentioned in the channel and thanked on a daily stand up.
+For instance, a developer who resolved bugs on a code and got it up and running.
+He can be mentioned on the channel and thanked on a daily stand-up.

 8.3 Host virtual parties

 Who doesn’t love parties held in their honor?
-You can recreate the party atmosphere by having everyone dress up and have snacks and gift allowances that can be sent over before the date of the actual party.
-It’s also great fun unwrapping things on camera and showing the other on call what the gift item was.
+You can recreate the party atmosphere by having everyone dress up and have snacks.
+Gift allowances can be sent over before the date of the actual party.
+It’s also great fun unwrapping things on camera and showing the other on-call what the gift item was.